jonnonz1/nz-statute-book/acts/public/2010/local-government-auckland-transitional-provisions-act-2010.md

 (3) This section applies subject to section 106.

 ### 105 Compensation if employee accepts position at new location
-(1) If an employee referred to in section 101(1)(a) or (b) takes up a position at a new location (whether or not the new location is a different location as defined in section 98), the employee is entitled to—
+(1) If an employee referred to in section 101(1)﻿(a) or (b) takes up a position at a new location (whether or not the new location is a different location as defined in section 98), the employee is entitled to—
   (a) any compensation otherwise payable under the terms and conditions of employment applicable immediately before the close of 31 October 2010 as if the employee had continued to be employed by his or her existing employer; but
-  (b) if no compensation is payable under paragraph (a) or any compensation payable under paragraph (a) is less favourable than the compensation provided in the following table, compensation by way of a single amount in accordance with the following table:Distance differentialAmount payableless than 2 kmsnil2 kms or more, but less than 8 kms$5008 kms or more, but less than 12 kms$90012 kms or more, but less than 20 kms$1,35020 kms or more$2,000
+  (b) if no compensation is payable under paragraph (a) or any compensation payable under paragraph (a) is less favourable than the compensation provided in the following table, compensation by way of a single amount in accordance with the following table:The following table is small in size and has 2 columns.
+Column 1 is headed Distance differential.
+Column 2 is headed Amount payable.Distance differentialAmount payableless than 2 kmsnil2 kms or more, but less than 8 kms$5008 kms or more, but less than 12 kms$90012 kms or more, but less than 20 kms$1,35020 kms or more$2,000
-(2) In the table in subsection (1)(b),—
+(2) In the table in subsection (1)﻿(b),—
   - **distance** means the shortest distance by road
   - **distance differential** means the difference derived by subtracting the distance referred to in paragraph (a) from the difference referred to in paragraph (b):
     (a) the distance as at 31 October 2010 from the employee's normal residence to the employee's place of work with his or her existing employer; and